jorgevaldivia/salesforce_bulk/README.md

   job = client.add_job(:upsert, :MyObject__c, :external_id_field_name => :MyId__c)

 For any operation you should be able to specify a concurrency mode.
-The default is Parallel and the other choice is Serial.
+The default is Parallel.
+The other choice is Serial.

   job = client.add_job(:upsert, :MyObject__c, :concurrency_mode => :Serial, :external_id_field_name => :MyId__c)